Tiffany & Co.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Tiffany & Co.
 “Not Good Enough”.
 These are a few factors influencing its score:

-• It appears to use leather, wool, exotic animal hair, and exotic animal skin.
+• It appears to use leather, wool, cashmere and crocodile skin.

-• It doesn't appear to use down, angora, or fur.
+• It doesn’t appear to use fur, angora, shearling, alpaca, mohair, or down.

 Based on all publicly available information we’ve reviewed, we rate Tiffany & Co.
-“It’s a Start” overall.
+“Not Good Enough” overall.